thinkinglabs/thinkinglabs.github.io/_posts/2025-07-26-why-do-teams-not-practice-continuous-integration.md

 ---

+Update Jul 27th, 2025: Clarify the context of OSS and regulation.

+---

 ![Why do teams not practice Continuous Integration?](/images/why-do-teams-not-practice-continuous-integration/why-do-teams-not-practice-continuous-integration.jpeg)

 First, there is a massive [Semantic Diffusion](https://martinfowler.com/bliki/SemanticDiffusion.html) around Continuous Integration.
 It got worse over the past two decades.
 Mainly with the advent of [GitHub](https://github.com/) with [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and [GitLab](https://about.gitlab.com/) with [Merge Requests](https://docs.gitlab.com/user/project/merge_requests/).
 Teams like to redefine Continuous Integration by telling: "*We have our GitLab-CI running against all of our branches, you know!*".
 This is a reductionist view on Continuous Integration as merely a tooling problem.
 However, Continuous Integration is a team practice that, on its own, [requires another series of practices to be adopted]({% post_url 2022-06-14-the-practices-that-make-continuous-integration %}) to realise it.
 In reality, we do not even need a central build to implement Continuous Integration.
 We [only need two tools]({% post_url 2025-01-26-continuous-integration-only-two-tools %}).